dfulmer/notes-check/README.md

 # notes-check
 Notes Check Google Sheets app.

+Context, background, and a detailed explanation of this script is in the article "Real-Time Reporting Using the Alma API and Google Apps Script" published in Issue 58, 2023-12-04, of The Code4Lib Journal.
+The article is available here: [https://journal.code4lib.org/articles/17695](https://journal.code4lib.org/articles/17695).

 ## How to Create the Notes Check App